24 Jun N.T. Wright and Eschatology

 N.T.
 Wright and His Magical Metaphors

-In brief, all of the biblical descriptions of the coming Kingdom of God as a restored Jewish Kingdom, Wright claims are simply metaphors.
+According to Wright, all of the biblical descriptions of the coming Kingdom of God as a restored Jewish Kingdom are simply metaphors.
 Wright’s use of “metaphor” to justify his subversion and abrogation of the promises of God throughout the Scriptures is a clear violation of responsible hermeneutics, it is a perversion of the very definition of metaphor, and is deeply circular in its reasoning.

 A metaphor by definition describes one thing by using something else that is otherwise generally different.
 One might say for instance, that “all the world is a stage.”
-One would not however conclude from the use of such a metaphor that the world was never actually the world at all and has in fact always been a stage.
+One would not however conclude from the use of such a metaphor that the world was never actually the world at all, but was rather always a stage.
 To do so would be to use circular reasoning, essentially reversing the metaphor itself.
 We do not take the stage, which is the subject of the metaphor, and impose it back onto the original object itself.
-Yet when Wright radically “redefines” and “subverts” (one of his most frequently used words) Jewish messianic hope, which itself is simply an extension of the covenant promises of God, this is precisely what he is doing.
-In fact, the covenants of God are not even metaphors at all, nor were they ever intended to be.
+Yet when Wright radically “redefines” and “subverts” (his words) Jewish messianic hope, which itself is simply the substance of the very promises of God, this is precisely what he is doing.
+In fact, the covenant promises of God are not even metaphors at all, nor were they ever intended to be.
 The promised land is not a metaphor.
 The very specific boundaries of the promised land as defined by God Himself are not metaphors.
 The “throne of David” is not a metaphor.
-The title (Which Jesus personally applied to Himself) “The King of the Jews” is not a metaphor.
+The title (which Jesus personally applied to Himself) “The King of the Jews” is not a metaphor!
 Ezekiel chapters 40-48 do not comprise one enormous metaphor.
 To assert such is to pervert the very words of God.
-The same could be said of several other issues that Wright distorts through his improper use of metaphor.
+The same could be said of several other biblical subjects that Wright distorts.
 Consider for example Wright’s perspective concerning the actual return of Jesus.

 As Jesus ascended to heaven, the Scriptures state that, “He was lifted up while they were looking on, and a cloud received Him out of their sight” (Acts 1:9).
 But as the disciples were staring at the sky, two angels interrupted and said, “Men of Galilee, why do you stand looking into the sky?
 This Jesus, who has been taken up from you into heaven, will come in just the same way as you have watched Him go into heaven” (Acts 1:11).
 It would be difficult to be more direct.
 In the same way that they had just watched Jesus go up into the sky and into the clouds, He is going to come back again in like manner.
 The angels of course were not speaking in metaphors, they were simply making a very matter of fact statement.
 Now hear the condescending tone and belittling words of Wright toward any who would actually believe the words of the angels.
 Wright speaks of: